Meo-6531503185/Spring-MVC/firstADR.md

-# Title: Selecting Django as the Web Framework
+# Title: Selecting Spring MVC as the Web Framework

 # Context:
 We have encountered manual configuration, tight coupling in codes, scability concerns and testing challenges in our previous web application development.